Sum to Zero

 Ready-made solutions: when you just want to plug and play

-If the math seems daunting or you'd rather buy something verified and finished, there are solid off-the-shelf options that apply these exact engineering principles.
+If the maths seems daunting, or you would simply rather buy something verified and finished, there are solid off-the-shelf options that apply these exact engineering principles.
 Unlike generic foam wedges or isolation rubber pucks, companies like Mesanovic and Space Lab Systems engineer their stands and platforms using calibrated Sylomer or spring-based isolation.
-These products take the guesswork out of the equation, providing a pre-tuned mass-spring system.
-By selecting the model that matches your speaker's weight range, you get a guaranteed low natural frequency and correct deflection right out of the box, without needing to cut foam or measure compression yourself.
+These products take the guesswork out of the equation by providing a pre-tuned mass-spring system: select the model that matches your speaker's weight range and you get a guaranteed low natural frequency and correct deflection right out of the box, without needing to cut foam or measure compression yourself.

 Tags: #Acoustics #Studio Design #Loudspeakers